RUSH-LAB/LSHUniqueEntityEstimator/README.md

 Example output:
-ID RR PRSE LSHE
+ID RR LSHE
 ```
-1 0.1 880 742.750000
+1 0.1 742.750000
 ```

-The PRSE refers to the random sampling in [our paper](https://arxiv.org/pdf/1710.02690.pdf) and LSHE is the proposed estimator.
+LSHE is the proposed estimator.
 RR is the reduction ratio of the number of sampled pairs used in the estimation out of total possible pairs.

 An example script: run_script.sh will produce the estimation comparison plot of the in the paper.
 Note here "--id" option needs to change when the parameters setting for Config.txt changes to produce the plot in the paper.